kappaservices/kappaservices/README.md

 * Installation	Instructions Provided / Onsite	Installation	Available	for	Additional	Cost <br/>
 * Extensive	Onsite	Maintenance	Kit<br/>

-The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa community Data Flow Pipeline.
-The system will grow along with your computing needs. <br/>
+The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa Enterprise Edition Data Flow Pipeline.
+The system will grow along with your computing needs.<br/>

 </b>

 ************************************************************************************************************************
-### Kappa turn-key community
+### Kappa turn-key Enterprise Edition
 ************************************************************************************************************************

-<b>The kappa community is a turn-key, high performance computing platform designed specifically the Kappa Labs for Data Flow and Data Platform.</b>
+<b>The kappa Enterprise Edition is a turn-key, high performance computing platform designed specifically the Kappa Labs for Data Flow and Data Platform.</b>

 ![kappa-community](https://github.com/kappaservices/kappaservices/assets/134499461/ad7e6740-6541-4cc6-9f40-124a35be00c6)